-Our process begins with wearing all of the jackets in the field, having the same kind of adventures that you will be having (badass ones!), all while evaluating each model, noticing what works and what doesn't.
-Often we will wear two or more contenders on the same adventure to compare them, and we love to lend out our test products for others to try.
-Their feedback helps confirm ours.
+Our process begins by field testing the jackets, having the same adventures that you will, whether that be cragging, skiing, backpacking, or going to an outdoor winter festival with the family, all while evaluating each model, and noticing what works and what fails.
+We often wear two jackets on the same adventure to compare them side by side, and we love to lend out our test products for further input.
+Our friends' feedback helps confirm ours.
 In all cases, we strive to produce a comparison review.

-To test these jackets for water resistance, we waited until the end of our testing period, so we could get a better idea of which products had a more durable DWR coating.
-We then tested them head-to-head by spraying them with a misting spray bottle, all over, to get an idea of how well the DWR coating performs.
+To test these jackets for water resistance, we waited until the end of our testing period, so we could get a better idea of which products had a more resilient DWR coating.
+DWR degrades with time and use.
+We then tested them head-to-head by spraying them with a misting spray bottle to understand how well the DWR coating performs.

 We studied each jacket's features to see how they prevented it from soaking and we examined how well the jacket dries out.
 We graded based on the performance of the DWR and gave bonuses to those jackets that had special features and hydrophobic down.

 To evaluate the fit and comfort of each model, we noted how the down felt on the user's body.
 We compared the fit and feel fresh out of the package and after a reasonable break-in period.
 We noted if we sensed any oddness in the material, the patterning, or the features like the zippers, hoods, and pockets and how they felt against the skin and while used.
 We also checked to find any distinctive tightness while moving and any areas where the jacket felt too loose and bunchy.
 We also looked for features that might be impacted by different body types.